D2klaas/Godot-4-VectorFieldNavigation/README.md

 Enable the plugin in project-settings.

 ## Usage
+A short overview

 ### map
 Create a VFNMap-node in your scene-tree
-You can use the buildin heightmap or initialize the map via scripting.
+You can use the build-in heightmap or initialize the map via scripting.
 (Have look in the example script)

 **!!
 DO NOT MODIFY THE MAP WHILE CALCULATING A SOLUTION !!** this can result in chrashes